guidoferreyra/Glyphs-Scripts/README.md

 #### createOTClass.py
 (UI) Create an Opentype Class with glyphs containing an specified text.
-This script uses code from Mekkablue's "Make OT class from selected glyphs".
+—This script uses code from Mekkablue's "Make OT class from selected glyphs".

 ![](readme_imgs/screen-createotclass.png)